d1ffuz0r/d1ffuz0r.com/content/pages/about.rst

 About
 #####

 Python, Erlang and Emacs fan.
 Also sometimes I do JavaScript (CoffeeScript), Emacs Lisp.
 Originally from Russia.
-I was living in Saransk (Russia), Moscow (Russia), Hua Hin (Thailand) and finally I will move to California soon.
-Ex fan of Lineage 2 (played for 3 years).
-Permanent visitor Punk Rock gigs.
+I has been living in Saransk (Russia), Moscow (Russia), Hua Hin (Thailand), Mountain View (CA, USA).
+Fan of Lineage 2 (I had been playing for 5 years).
+Permanent visitor of Punk Rock gigs.

 Projects
 --------

-* `CrashKeeper`_
+* `CrashDump`_
 * `PYTHON@DASH`_
 * `Python, Erlang, Lambda!`_